seblhaire/formsbootstrap/README.md

 ## INPUT PASSWORD

 Two tag methods are available.
-The first one provides a simple `<input type="password">` whereas the second outputs a complete password change procedure, with (optional) old password, new password and password confirmation.
-Two options also allow passwords to be displayed in clear and to generate a new password.
+* first method provides a simple `<input type="password">` and optionally validates password rules;
+* second method outputs a complete password change procedure, with (optional) old password, new password and password confirmation.
+	* two options also allow passwords to be displayed in clear and to generate a new password.
+	* old password can be verified either by a special route called before main form is submitted, or in main route itself.

 Default password rules are:
 -   min.
 8 characters and max.
 80 characters